antonpetkoff/identifier-suggestion/README.md

       - [x] Replace string literals
       - [ ] Replace number literals
       - [ ] Cased vs uncased - the hypothesis is that cased is better
-      - [ ] Stemming? - the hypothesis is that stemming will not improve performance
       - [ ] Include or remove test files (they skew the distribution)
       - [ ] Token-level vs subtoken-level vs char-level vocabulary
-    - [ ] This analysis can help in choosing hyper parameters
-      - [ ] Analyze the token lengths of the sequences (max seq. length)
   - [ ] Split the dataset into train/test/validation sets
   - [ ] Preprocess data
     - [x] Extract the preprocessing step as a method in the model